 Time-of-use electric meter

-directly in front of the meter and look at the display.
+- Stand directly in front of meter and look at display.

-- The number in display 08 (Level 3 only) is Mid-Peak kWh.
-Write down the number dsplayed and label it as Mid-Peak kWh.
+- The number in display 04 is on-peak kWh.
+Write down the number displayed and label it as on-peak kWh.

-usage by subtracting the on-peak usage from the total usage:
+- The meter does not record off-peak kWh.
+You can calculate off-peak usage by subtracting on-peak usage from total usage:

 Total kWh – on-peak kWh = off-peak kWh